blittle/angular-smallmouth/README.md

 ```

 ##Example
-An example angular controller with firebase and angular-smallmouth:
+An example angular controller with SmallMouth and angular-smallmouth:

 ```javascript
 function UserController($scope, AngularSmallMouth) {